 Relation to other Maritime Services

 This Maritime Service has close relationship with nearly all of the other Maritime Services as several information elements delivered in the service can also be provided as part of other Maritime Services.
-Areas of overlap, such as meteorological information service (MS 14) or Maritime Safety Information (MSI) service (MS 5), should be taken into consideration during the implementation of this service.
+Areas of overlap, such as vessel shore reporting (MS 8), meteorological information service (MS 14) or Maritime Safety Information (MSI) service (MS 5), should be taken into consideration during the implementation of this service.